Explore

 New Zealand Prime Minister backs $5m property path to lure big investors

-The decision marks the first major softening of the foreign buyers ban, introduced in 2018.
-Under the change, wealthy individuals on the Active Investor Plus visa who commit to investing at least $5 million over three years in New Zealand managed funds or businesses to buy or build one home in New Zealand with a minimum value of $5 million.
+The government is easing its foreign buyer ban for wealthy investors.
+Individuals on the Active Investor Plus visa who commit to investing at least $5 million in New Zealand can now buy or build one home with a minimum value of $5 million.

 New Zealand First leader Winston Peters has previously opposed foreign home ownership.